[REPORT] From Vision to Code: A Guide to Aligning Business Strategy with Software Development Goals is published!

 Introduction

 Tracking progress and team performance is crucial in software development but can be challenging without the right metrics.
-Without sprint velocity, your team may lack visibility into their progress and performance, leading to difficulties in tracking their productivity and making informed decisions.
+Without sprint velocity, your agile team may lack visibility into their progress and performance, leading to difficulties in tracking their productivity and making informed decisions.

 Measuring sprint velocity leads to identifying bottlenecks, accurately forecasting project timelines, and optimizing their workflow, potentially resulting in efficiencies in delivering value to stakeholders.